SEND Information Report

 - Information from other services

-- Maintaining a provision map for all vulnerable learners but which clearly identified pupils receiving additional SEND Support from the school’s devolved budget or in receipt of High Needs funding.
-This provision map is updated termly through meetings between the teachers and SENCO.
+- Maintaining a SEND list for all vulnerable learners but which clearly identified pupils receiving additional SEND Support.
+This SEND list is updated regularly through meetings between the teachers and SENCO.

 - Undertaking, when necessary, a more in-depth individual assessment – this may include a range of commercially available assessments.

 - Useful information on a student’s needs.
 It may include a bilingual assessment where English is not the first language.

 - Involving an external agency where it is suspected that a special educational need is significant.

 Where children are underachieving and/or identified as having special educational needs, the school provides for these additional needs in a variety of ways and might use a combination of these approaches to address targets identified for individual students.

 - Teachers differentiate work as part of quality first teaching,

 - Small group withdrawal time (limited and carefully monitored to ensure curriculum entitlement is not compromised).